Jarvis9960/Rememberthetile/readmegame.txt

-Remember the tile game is very easy to play just remember the tile from the start of the game and continue to press in correct order from the start of the game.
+Remember the tile is a game based on memozation of every tile that is pressed randomlly and you have to pressed from the start tile which is pressed randomly and to the last end which was pressed if you succesfully done this you will level up.

-Thank you...!
-Happy playing
-made with love from Ankit.
+made by Ankit